aras-p/aras-p.hugo/content/blog/2017-03-case-of-slow-vs-load-times.md

 Does this sound like something that should be fixed in R#, somehow?
 That's my guess too, so here's a [bug report I filed](https://youtrack.jetbrains.com/issue/RSRP-463866).
 Fingers crossed it will be fixed soon!
+They already responded on the bug report, so things are looking good.

 Visual Studio 2015 does not seem to be affected; opening the same solution with R# enabled is about 8 seconds as well.
 So this could be Microsoft's bug too, or an unintended consequence of some implementation